 method

-This is a built-in method which checks the string for the presence of digits (0-9) in it.
-This method returns True, if the string contains only numbers.
-Also, the string should contain atleast one character, since an empty string returns False.
+This is a built-in method that checks the string for the presence of digits (0-9) in it.
+This method returns True if the string contains only numbers.
+Also, the string should contain at least one character, since an empty string returns False.

 Syntax of isdigit